ViaVersion/ViaFabricPlus/README.md

 - [x] Animation related fixes (1.7 Sneaking, c0.30 walking animation, ...)
 - [x] Fixed clientside packet handling (1.16.5 transactions, 1.19.0 tablist, ...)
 </details>

+A detailed TODO List can be found at the class header of [this](https://github.com/ViaVersion/ViaFabricPlus/blob/main/src/main/java/de/florianmichael/viafabricplus/ViaFabricPlus.java) file

 # For developers and translators
 Contributions in the form of pull requests are always welcome, please just stick to my code style and make sure your code is easy to update and compatible with other mods.